Digitmedia-de/Thunderbird-AI-Assistant/README.md

 ## Installation

+### Installation from the Thunderbird Add-on Store

+1. Visit the add-on page at: [https://addons.thunderbird.net/de/thunderbird/addon/ai-email-assistant/](https://addons.thunderbird.net/de/thunderbird/addon/ai-email-assistant/)
+2. Click on "Add to Thunderbird"
+3. Follow the installation instructions

+### Installation from File

-1. Download the latest version of the add-on
+1. Download the latest version of the add-on (.xpi file)
 2. Open Thunderbird
 3. Go to: Menu → Add-ons and Themes
 4. Click on the gear icon and select "Install Add-on From File..."
 5. Select the downloaded .xpi file

+### Installation from Folder (for Developers)

+1. Clone or download the repository
+2. Open Thunderbird
+3. Go to: Menu → Add-ons and Themes
+4. Click on the gear icon and select "Debug Add-ons..."
+5. Click "Load Temporary Add-on..." and select the `manifest.json` file from the project folder

 ## Configuration